trvrb/dynamics-practical/README.md

 ## Prepare a logistic growth analysis

-We saw that the skyline analysis suggested that virus population size started off very small near the beginning of 2009 and increased throughout the year, though slowing down closer to Sep 2009.
+We saw that the skyline analysis suggested that virus population size started off very small near the beginning of 2009 and increased throughout the year, though slowing its rate of increase closer to Sep 2009.
 A parametric model of [logistic growth](http://en.wikipedia.org/wiki/Logistic_function#In_ecology:_modeling_population_growth) fits this pattern nicely.
 In this model, exponential growth occurs with rate *r*, but is damped as the population size *N* approaches carrying-capacity *K*.
 The instantaneous rate of change in population size is:

 ![logistic_rate](images/logistic_rate.png)

-If we start with some initial population size *N*<sub>0</sub> then we can solve for *N* at an arbitrary timepoint *t*:
+If we start with some initial population size *N*<sub>0</sub> then we can solve for *N* at an arbitrary time *t*:

 ![logistic_n0](images/logistic_n0.png)